jberkenbilt/tfsplit/README.md

 # Notes

 The new state file has a random `"lineage"` uuid and a serial number of 1.
-If you are using this to refactor an existing project rather than creating a new one, copy `"lineage"` from the old project and set `"serial"` to the next higher number from the old state.
+If you are using this to refactor an existing project rather than creating a new one, use `--serial-from old.tfstate`, which copies `"lineage"` from the old project and sets `"serial"` to the next higher number from the old state.
 Then you can use `terraform state push` to overwrite the old state with the new state.